 Cyber Monday for Digitally Native Brands

 Digitally native beauty brands were also very active on Cyber Monday, even amongst brands that rarely discount throughout the rest of the year.
 True Botanicals had one of the most generous discounts, offering 20% off all products and an additional $10 credit towards a future purchase on each $50 spent.
 Function of Beauty featured a discount code giving 20% off gifts and hair care subscriptions.

-Many digitally native brands that also sell through retailers, such as Amazon, segmented strategies across platforms.
 Kylie Cosmetics offered a flat 30% off all products and free shipping over $40 on Cyber Monday on the Kylie Cosmetics website.
-In contrast to this discount, many Kylie products available on Amazon saw prices increase in the weeks leading up to Cyber Monday exclusive of any coupon codes.
 Drunk Elephant was a more passive participant in Cyber Monday; the company’s main Cyber Monday promotion on its own site was free standard shipping on all orders.
-This strategy was likely geared towards enticing first-time consumers to try the brand.
-Drunk Elephant products on Amazon, such as Drunk Elephant’s B-Hydra Intensive Hydration Gel, did see flat discounts of nearly 15% compared to a month before Cyber Monday.
+Drunk Elephant is also available through Sephora’s online store; the brand also showed stability in prices on Sephora’s website in the lead-up to Cyber Monday.